coinflex-exchange/v2/source/includes/_v3_restapi.md

 Get account information

 <aside class="notice">
-Calling this endpoint using an API-KEY linked to the main account with the parameter "subAcc" allows the caller to include additional sub-accounts in the response.
-If an API-KEY linked to a sub-account is used, then this parameter has no control.
+Calling this endpoint using an API key pair linked to the parent account with the parameter "subAcc" allows the caller to include additional sub-accounts in the response.
+This feature does not work when using API key pairs linked to a sub-account.
 </aside>

 > **Request**